2018 All-Ireland Senior Hurling Championship final: Build-up

 The final was shown on a giant screen at the Gaelic Grounds in Limerick where an all ticket crowd of 20,000 watched the match.
-A big screen was also be in place in Eyre Square in Galway for the match.
+A big screen was also in place in Eyre Square in Galway for the match.

 Hurling stars of the 1990s

 The Kilkenny team that won the 1992 All-Ireland Final were honoured in 2017 and as Kilkenny also won the 1993 All-Ireland Final the GAA decided instead to honour the star hurlers of the 1990s.
 A group of senior GAA correspondents under the chairmanship of GAA President John Horan selected the team.
 The team was presented to the crowd after the completion of the minor final.